artefactual/archivematica-docs/user-manual/transfer/import-metadata.rst

 #.
 Create a CSV file called metadata.csv.
 The example below can be used as
    a template for Dublin Core metadata.
 The filename column must come first and the filename path must always start with ``objects/``.
-Note that if you add column headings that are not in the ``dc.element`` format, Archivematica will not indicate that the metadata is Dublin Core.
+Note that if you add column headings that are not in the ``dc.element`` or ``dcterms.element`` formats, Archivematica will not indicate that the metadata is Dublin Core.

    .. csv-table::
       :file: _csv/individual-metadata.csv
       :header-rows: 1

-   Note that empty columns (i.e. ``dc.contributor``) were left in to demonstrate the full range of possible Dublin Core values.
+   Note that empty columns (e.g. ``dc.contributor``) were left in to demonstrate the range of possible basic Dublin Core values.
 You do not need to keep empty columns.

 #.
 Create a subdirectory called ``metadata`` and place the metadata.csv file